 Download the sponsor form.

 Are you looking to learn about your God-given talents and how to develop them into strengths?
-An introduction to Living Your Strengths will be offered in January.
+An introduction to Living Your Strengths is offered several times a year.
 Registration is required as you will need to obtain a copy of the “Living Your Strengths” book and complete the strengths assessment prior to the introduction session.